National Ringette League: Structure and competition

+In 2008, the budget of each NRL team varied between $15,000 and $20000.
+The teams and the league contribute to cover all the transport spending, accommodation, and rent of arenas.
+The players must find their own financiers to pay for their equipment and personal spending and the players are not paid for play.

 Background

-Over thirty different teams have competed in the NRL since it began in 2004, but not all teams have survived.
-The Cambridge Turbos have the won the most NRL titles.
-The NRL is now divided into three conferences: Western, Eastern Red, and Eastern White.
-For the 2021-22 season, there were 12 teams playing in a hub format, down from 15 teams from the previous year, due to Covid-19.
-The LMRL Thunder in British Columbia (Lower Mainland Thunder), and the Ottawa Ice from Ontario are the only now defunct NRL teams in league history to have won a Canadian Ringette Championship NRL title along with the Jeanne Sauvé Memorial Cup, and the league's national championship gold medal.
+Over thirty different teams have competed in the NRL since it began in 2004.
+For the 2021–22 season, there were 12 teams playing in a hub format, down from 15 teams from the previous year, due to COVID-19.
+The Cambridge Turbos have won the most NRL titles.
+The Lower Mainland Thunder in British Columbia and the Ottawa Ice in Ontario are the only now-defunct NRL teams in league history to have won a Canadian Ringette Championship along with the Jeanne Sauvé Memorial Cup, and the league's national championship gold medal.
 The LMRL Thunder won in 2011–12, and the Ottawa Ice won the league title in 2013–14.
 Both the LMRL Thunder and the Ottawa Ice won the NRL championship once in their team's history while their clubs were active.

-The inaugural season in November 2004 saw 17 teams competing in three divisions across Canada: the Western division had eight teams, the Ontario division had four teams, and Quebec had five teams.

-The league's second season in 2005-06 formally began October 15, 2005, since the league officially launched the previous season.
-For the 2005–06 season, the league had 19 teams competing in four divisions - the Western Division had five teams, the new Central Division had five teams, an Ontario Division had five teams, and a Québec Division with four teams.

-The Eastern Conference in 2005-06 included the Ontario and Québec divisions.
+For the 2005–06 season, the league had 19 teams competing in four divisions.
+The Eastern Conference in 2005–06 included the Ontario and Québec divisions.
 Ontario teams included the Cambridge Turbos, Gloucester Devils, Ottawa Ice, Richmond Hill Lightning and Waterloo Wildfire.
 The Ottawa Ice was an expansion team.
 The Québec division included the BLL Nordiques (who later became the Bourassa Royal) the Cyclones de Québec, the Montreal Mission, and Rive–Sud Revolution, all returning from the previous season.
 Teams in the Central Division included the APFG Sixers, BoniVital Angels, Eastman Flames, Hix with Stix, and Manitoba Moose.
 The Western Division included the returning league champion, the Edmonton WAM!, the Calgary RATH, BC Reign, the Saskatoon Wild, and the previous year's wild card team, the Edmonton Edge.
 With nineteen teams competing, it was this NRL season which recorded the highest number of teams competing in the NRL in a single season in league history.
-The 2005–06 NRL season also marked inaugural season of the NRL Championship.
+The 2005–06 NRL season also marked the inaugural season of the NRL Championship.

-League structure

-All teams compete in one of either two Conferences: the Western Conference or the Eastern Conference.
-The Eastern Conference is divided into two divisions: Red and White.

-The Western Conference consists of teams from Western Canada and includes teams from the provinces of British Columbia, Alberta, Saskatchewan, and Manitoba.

-The Eastern Conference is divided separately into two different divisions, Red and White, and includes teams from Ontario, Quebec, and Atlantic Canada.